Rose Scott is an award-winning journalist and host of the midday news program “Closer Look” heard on Atlanta’s NPR

-For the last few years, Rose has been covering topics dealing with sex trafficking of minors in Atlanta as well as the country’s biggest cheating scandal found in the Atlanta Public Schools.
+For the last few years, Rose has been covering topics dealing with Georgia's death penalty, sex trafficking of minors in Atlanta as well as the country’s biggest cheating scandal found in the Atlanta Public Schools.

 She often moderates panels on the two topics.